justinesmithies/sxmo-alarm/README.md

 ## Issues:

-If yay-bin and pacman are giving you greif since recent updates try the following which should fix the issues:
+If yay-bin and pacman are giving you grief since recent updates try the following which should fix the issues:

 ```
 sudo pacman -R yay-bin